Compliments and complaints

 By giving us your feedback, you are helping us to find out what may not be going as well - so we can improve our services as a result.

 The Trust recognises the importance of recording the compliments received from patients, relatives and carers about services.
 Compliments can be received in various ways for example through letters/cards of thanks and donations.
-In 2011 to 2012 alone, we received 714 compliments.

 As a Trust, we love to hear feedback from you when you are pleased with a service we have provided because this helps us when planning for the future needs of patients.
 If you would like to let us know about your positive experiences, please contact the PALS service.